kyma-project/kyma/components/event-bus/README.md

 ## Knative NATS Streaming provisioner

-To use [NATS Streaming based provisioner](https://github.com/knative/eventing/tree/master/pkg/provisioners/natss), we need to have the controller and dispatcher images available in gcr.
+To use [NATS Streaming based provisioner](https://github.com/knative/eventing/tree/master/pkg/provisioners/natss), the controller and dispatcher images have to be available in GCR.

 [`ko`](https://github.com/google/go-containerregistry/tree/master/cmd/ko) allows you to publish an image for a Golang application without a Dockerfile, by building the application and creating a Docker image out of it.
 Perform the following steps to publish Docker images for `controller` and `dispatcher` of Nats Streaming provisioner on Knative: